thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 But if we look at the red box, we can see that this is not what consequentialists have in mind.
 It's more like: if you donate \$3000 to the Against Malaria Foundation, the heavens will part and god will say: "30 quality-adjusted life-years added in expectation"; if you donate \$6000, the heavens will part and god will say: "60 quality-adjusted life-years added in expectation", and so on.

-Consequentialism needs to be thought of more like a general injunction to maximise good consequences, rather than a god who rains lightning on you if you don't attain the exact global maximum.[^railton] Some might find even that too demanding.
+Consequentialism needs to be thought of more like a general injunction to maximise good consequences, rather than a god who rains lightning on you if you don't attain the exact global maximum.[^railton]

+Some might find even that too demanding[^d].
 But at least the basic form of the demandingness objection is deflected.

+[^d]: But they might have a hard time finding a plausible theory that is less demanding.
+In "[Global poverty and the demands of morality](https://www.fhi.ox.ac.uk/wp-content/uploads/Global-Poverty-and-the-Demands-of-Morality-1.pdf)", Ord writes:
+> The third variant was that the level of the demand is unintuitively high, and that morality cannot demand so much of us.
+However, many widely accepted moral principles demand more than this.
+For example, it wrong to kill the innocent.
+Suppose you are framed for murder in the United States, and are likely to be executed if brought to trial.
+The only way to escape is to kill the arresting officer, but since he is innocent, it is wrong to do so.
+Morality thus requires that you allow yourself to be executed in order to meet its demands.
+This is a much higher demand than that of donating much of your income, yet we (rightly) accept it.
+Similarly, it is wrong to keep slaves, and morality demanded that slave owners free their slaves even if it meant financial ruin.
+There are many similar cases in which morality demands a very high sacrifice and yet we find it acceptable.
+Most of these are extreme life-or-death cases, but so is global poverty

 ### Self-defeat, decision-making and motivation
-Act-consequentialism is often said to be self-defeating in some damaging way.
-For example: Making decisions by means of consequentialist calculation might lead to a sort of “alienation” between one’s affections and one’s deliberative self – one that in turn leads to a sense of loneliness and emptiness, and is destructive to valuable relationships.
+Consequentialism is often said to be self-defeating in some damaging way.
+For example: making decisions by means of consequentialist calculation might lead to a sort of “alienation” between one’s affections and one’s deliberative self – one that in turn leads to a sense of loneliness and emptiness, and is destructive to valuable relationships.
 Hence even a consequentialist should not, by his own lights, desire that people make decisions by explicit appeal to consequentialist reasoning.
 Hence Bernard Williams writes “Utilitarianism’s fate is to usher itself from the scene” (‘A critique of utilitarianism’, p.134)[^greaves].

 In part I of Reasons and Persons, Parfit painstakingly shows the mistakes in these objections.
-But the solution to the purported puzzle would have been more obvious, I claim, if the focus had been from the start on theory C rather than only on act-consequentialism.
-Act-consequentialism may be viewed as a historical accident which led us into thickets of confusion.
+But the solution to the purported puzzle would have been more obvious, I claim, if the focus had been from the start on theory C rather than only on Act-C. Act-C may be viewed as a historical accident which led us into thickets of confusion.
 Theory C (Ord's 'global' consequentialism[^ordthesis]) is simpler and more general.
 It just says: "The right explicit moral reasoning is that which makes things best", "the right motive is that which makes things best", "the right act is that which makes things best", and so on.

 These statements do not contradict each other.
+Hence there is nothing self-defeating about C when applied to decision-making and motivation.
+There is no logical contradiction.
+It is somewhat counter-intuitive that the act recommended by C may fail to coincide with the act that would be chosen given the decision procedure or character trait recommended by the same theory.
+But it actually fits perfectly with our picture of human psychology.

-Hence there is nothing self-defeating about consequentialism when applied to decision-making and motivation.
-A further question is whether _homo sapiens_ are best thought of as "choosing" acts, policies, entire sets of motives, or something else.
+Theory C takes no view on the question of whether _homo sapiens_ are best thought of as "choosing" acts, policies, entire sets of motives, or something else.
 It's a topic for decision theory and psychology.
+It may have great practical importance, but in the realm of evaluating C, it is not relevant.

+In this context, the self-defeat objection could be rephrased as: "Humans shouldn't be thought of as really _choosing_ acts.
+Rather, the proper evaluand of human moral theorising is motive or character."
+The consequentialist may well agree.
+She might reply: "this claim seems to have some truth to it, but is certainly not an objection to C. It's a claim about which parts of C are most useful for humans."

+<hr> <!-- hr to be added before footnotes-->

 [^ordthesis]:
     The abstract of his thesis: